Vikas Gupta Furious With Shilpa Shinde’s Salman Khan Comment; Feels She Is Damaging Her Image!

 - Ranveer Singh And Adah Sharma's Bollywood-inspired Outfits Are Perfect For Movie Buffs

-Bigg Boss 12 is still going on, but outside the house, looks like the game is still being played by a few celebrities on social media.
-We are talking about Shilpa Shinde!
+While Bigg Boss 12 is going on, outside the house, the game is still being played by a few celebrities on social media.
+Yes, we are talking about Shilpa Shinde!
 The actress' tweets on Sreesanth and Karanvir Bohra especially, have raised eye-brows.
 While a few fans supported her, many are disappointed with their favourite.
 But Shilpa doesn't care!
 Recently, the actress re-shared few of her fans' tweets and called Vikas, mafia of the industry.
 Looks like Shilpa is not yet done with Vikas or Bigg Boss!

 In her recent tweet, Shilpa went on to mention that Salman Khan was forced to support Vikas!
 This didn't go well with Vikas, who has asked Shilpa to think before she tweets.
 He has asked her to start doing what she is best in - acting!
 He feels that Shilpa is damaging her image by saying all these!
 Check out tweets!